 The School is open to participants from all countries and all nationalities.
 Advanced undergraduate and graduate (MSc and PhD) students, postdocs, young faculty, and other academic and industrial researchers interested in an intensive course on HPC Computer Architectures for AI and dedicated applications are welcome to apply.
 [MORE...]

 Admission to the Summer School will be based on the candidate’s profile, academic and professional experience, together with their motivation letter and the two recommendation letters.
 To be considered, complete he online application form here.
-The deadline for applying is 15 March 2019.
+The top 10 applicants will receive free registration.
+The deadline for applying is 1 May 2019.